 I love making fresh wreaths for the holidays.
-It’s a simple way to decorate for fall both indoors and out.
+It’s a simple way to decorate for fall indoors and out.

-Materials Needed for a Fresh Magnolia Wreath
+Materials Needed for a Fresh DIY Magnolia Wreath

 Bundle about 3 to 4 branches of your tree clippings, and trim them so they are all the same height.
 Cut a long piece of floral wire and wrap it tightly around the base of the clippings to secure.
 Leave enough wire on both sides to tie to the wreath.